Disability and Mental Health community

 Connecting with people

-During the rest of the year the disability and mental health investigation team are holding a series of community events to get feedback that will inform the Royal Commission’s final report.
-We will be regularly meeting with a wide range of disabled people and people from the mental health communities.
-These connections give us opportunities to learn about what is important to each community in terms of care and we will feed through into the recommendations made in the disability and mental health interim report.
+The disability and mental health investigation team hold a series of community events to get feedback that will inform the Royal Commission’s final report.
+We regularly meet with a wide range of disabled people and people from the mental health communities.
+These connections give us opportunities to learn about what is important to each community in terms of care and we feed this through into the recommendations made in the Royal Commission’s final report.

 Other information